 Hume starts by again reinforcing a principle he has previously declared.
 There is nothing in any object that gives us the idea of relation to another object.
 Even if we were to see the two objects contiguous to one another, with one object having priority in time, this by itself is not enough for the mind to draw any connection between the two objects.
 Only after a frequent repetition of events A and B does the mind start to develop the idea of the two events being necessarily connected.
 Hume will use the word ‘power’ to describe the strength of the relation that exists between two objects.

+To explain what he means by ‘power’, Hume believes it would be a waste of time to use other terms such as ‘efficacy’ or ‘agency’ or ‘connection’.
+All these words have a similar meaning, so we won’t get very far in understanding what ‘power’ really means.
 Reason alone can do nothing to ‘rationalise’ about the connection, since reason does not give us any original idea.
-Again, we must turn to experience.
+Again, we must turn to our impressions obtained from experience.

 If two objects are presented to us for the first time, we have no reason to think that they are connected.
 One instance alone is usually not enough to arrive at the idea of cause and effect.
 Only after several repeated instances do we begin to conceive of a connection.
 The multiplicity of events is the power that strengthens the connection.
 So power is not based on new ideas and impressions, but rather experiencing the one idea repeated over and over again.